quivero/workflow-use-case/README.md

 # Workflow use-case sample for Library ```dot-quiver```

 This repository provides an application use case sample of library [dot-quiver](https://github.com/brunolnetto/dot-quiver) to handle [FlowBuild API](https://github.com/flow-build) artifact **blueprint**.
 It is a NodeJS application.
-Hence, to start it, you might:
+Hence, you might follow the instructions below to start it:

 ## How to use